 A sudden headache is the main difference between a burst aneurysm and a stroke that results from a blood clot.

 Within seconds of a brain aneurysm bursting, there is usually a severe headache.

 Other signs and symptoms may differ between a burst aneurysm and common stroke.
 Sudden extreme headache is the one that is noticeably different, however.

 What is a stroke?

 A stroke is a medical emergency.
-Blood supply to part of the brain is suddenly cut off, starving part of the brain of oxygen and nutrients.
+Blood supply to parts of the brain suddenly stops, starving these parts of oxygen and nutrients.
 This can cause the death of brain tissue.

 An artery in the brain may burst and bleed because the walls of the blood vessel become weak.